ArneKuhrs/LayeredMixedMatrices.jl/README.md

 In the `examples` environment the same computation runs from the network itself, and returns the actual symbolic determinants rather than only the block structure.
+The `include` path below is relative, so run this from the repository root.

 ```julia
 using LayeredMixedMatrices, Oscar, Catalyst